Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures: Big Picard theorem and algebraic hyperbolicity

 where $\tilde{C}\to C$ is its normalization.
-This shows the algebraic hyperbolicity of $U$. \end{enumerate} The proof of the theorem is accomplished. \end{proof}
+This shows the algebraic hyperbolicity of $U$.
+The proof of the theorem is accomplished. \end{proof}

+Let us mention that the idea of using Finsler metrics to prove the hyperbolicity in the above theorem was inspired by the work of To--Yeung in \cite{TY14}.

-\begin{rem} Let $U$ be a quasi-projective manifold admitting an integral variation of Hodge structures with \emph{arithmetic} monodromy group whose period map is quasi-finite.
-In \cite[Theorem 4.2]{JL19} Javanpeykar-Litt proved that $U$ is \emph{weakly bounded} in the sense of Kov\'acs-Lieblich \cite[Definition 2.4]{KL10} (which is weaker than algebraic hyperbolicity).
-Though not mentioned explicitly, their proof of \cite[Theorem 4.2]{JL19} implicitly shows that such $U$ is also algebraically hyperbolic when local monodromies of the $\bC$-PVHS at infinity are unipotent.
+\begin{rem} Let $U$ be a quasi-projective manifold admitting an integral variation of Hodge structures whose period map is quasi-finite.
+In \cite[Theorem 4.2]{JL19}, Javanpeykar--Litt proved that $U$ is \emph{weakly bounded} in the sense of Kov\'acs--Lieblich \cite[Definition 2.4]{KL10} (which is weaker than algebraic hyperbolicity).
+Though not mentioned explicitly, their proof of \cite[Theorem 4.2]{JL19} implicitly shows that such a $U$ is also algebraically hyperbolic when the local monodromies of the $\bC$-PVHS at infinity are unipotent.
 Their proof is based on the work \cite{BBT18} as well as the Arakelov-type inequality for Hodge bundles by Peters \cite{Pet00}. \end{rem}